 No editorial output of any kind is subject to final approval by any member of Logically outside of the editorial team.

-The Senior Editor reports directly to the CEO on all matters except those which could reasonably be construed as falling under proper independent editorial discretion; in those matters the senior editor will continue to operate with full editorial discretion until such time as an editorial board can be established (by the end of 2020), at which point that board will be the final deciding body on editorial matters.
+The Editorial Director reports directly to the CEO on all matters except those which could reasonably be construed as falling under proper independent editorial discretion; in those matters the Editorial Director will continue to operate with full editorial discretion until such time as an editorial board can be established, at which point that board will be the final deciding body on editorial matters.

 Client Ethics Policy

 Logically’s mission is to enhance civic discourse, protect democratic debate and process, and provide access to trustworthy information.
 We are proud supporters of free speech, and oppose censorious approaches to individual expression online.
 However, where misinformation has the ability to cause real world harm, or when disinformation is being used for profit or political gain, this activity needs to be identified, mitigated and addressed.